ReflectsLight/al-quran.reflectslight.io/README.md

 of HTML, CSS, JavaScript and other static assets that can be hosted on a regular web server.
 The repository is optimized for nginx, and (Free|Open)BSD as a deployment target.
-The source code is a mixture of Ruby, TypeScript, and JavaScript with React being the main player on the frontend.
+The source code is a mixture of Ruby, TypeScript, and JavaScript with React being the driving force on the frontend.

 <p align="center">
   <strong>Open Source</strong>